amlivenetwork/amlive/README.md

 Anyone may suggest feature to this new social network and if agreed by many it will be implemented!.
 We need to make almost all services available for free!.

+for any suggestion you may reach me directly at johnprogrammertz@gmail.com